WildMeOrg/old_wildme-docs/docs/developers/codex.md

 Data is added to Codex using a form for creating sightings, or in bulk through upload of a CSV file and folder of images.
 This data is processed and added to the database if it is valid, and then can be curated further or used for image analysis matching.

-The bulk import and form submissions overviews below should explain differences in the pipline for these methods.
+The bulk import and form submissions overviews below should explain differences in the pipeline for these methods.

 **Bulk Import overview:**
 * User adds metadata to a standardized format of CSV file.
 * CSV file contains a row for each encounter.
    * Each encounter row will have columns for metadata like species and location.
-   * Each encounter row will have a columns for any number of image filenames provided.
+   * Each encounter row will have a column for any number of image filenames provided.
 This is how images and encounters are associated.
    * Since every encounter must have a sighting, if no sighting name is described for the encounter one will be automatically generated.
    * Sighting metadata is in general derived from the contained Encounter records.
 Metadata stored on the Sighting is primarily observational notes as custom fields.
 * User places all image files references in the CSV file in a folder.